drawsmcgraw/tacticalprogramming/content/user-auth-in-tanzu-tkg.md

 For TKG, we can hook our Kubernetes clusters up to any OIDC provider.
 For this excercise, we'll use Okta.
 At a high level, here's what we'll do.

 * Create a new 'app' in Okta.
 This will give us our OIDC endpoint.
-* Deploy a supervisor cluster, configuring it to point to our Okta app
+* Deploy a management cluster, configuring it to point to our Okta app
-* Update our Okta app with a callback URL (created during the supervisor cluster creation process)
+* Update our Okta app with a callback URL (created during the management cluster creation process)
 * Generate kubeconfig and test
 * Create RoleBinding and finalize